Purring is the most common sound cats make. Yet we know less about it than meowing, chirping, chattering, hissing, and growling.

 That noise is a big smile.

-He's Hungry or Wants Something
+They Are Hungry or Wants Something

 Some cats purr when it's mealtime.
 British researchers studied the sounds that house cats make when they're hungry and when food isn't on their minds.
 The purrs don't sound the same.